jonathanyeh0723/openvino-with-docker/README.md

 ```

 ## Add-ons

+### Store the image
 Once you have completed validation of this development kit environment, and would like to further deploy to other computer for easier use in the future, you could either push the image to your own Docker Hub repository, or save it as a tar file.

 - **Push to Docker Hub**:

-Refer to [docker_push](https://docs.docker.com/engine/reference/commandline/push/), once you have created your own account and repository on the Docker Hub, you could simply push the image built to the desired location by running `docker push <dockerhub_account>/<repo_name>:<tag>`
+Refer to [docker push](https://docs.docker.com/engine/reference/commandline/push/), once you have created your own account and repository on the Docker Hub, you could simply push the image built to the desired location by running `docker push <dockerhub_account>/<repo_name>:<tag>`

 ```
 docker push dockerflamejc/advanipc:latest